TomasGarciaDev/CV/README.md

 Teamwork is an essential part of working as a Musician.
 Every team member is bringing something unique to the table.
 I actively listen to ideas, contribute and collaborate to achieve the best result possible for the project and the individuals.
 As a studio owner and company partner, a big focus was always to keep fluent and appreciative communication with clients and colleagues.
 Learning methodologies like Agile have been a great tool to streamline group work processes, which was vital during our Engineering Projects at Makers.

 **Tech Fluent**
-Throughout my career as a musician, I consistently used and learned software and hardware technology for music production, recording, and teaching.
+As a musician, I consistently used and learned software and hardware technology for music production, recording, and teaching.
 Such as DAWs and hardware outboard gear.
 I used these tools to produce and deliver high-end music and recording productions.
-As well as developing a more dynamic and modern teaching curriculum, and lessons.
-As a result, I manage to deliver professional standards production faster and form well-rounded students.
+As well as developing a dynamic and modern teaching curriculum for my lessons.
+As a result, I quickly provided productions at professional standards and formed well-rounded students.

 **Quick Learner**
-Keeping myself up to date with the changes that my industry is having has always been a highly enjoyable part of what I do.
-Seen where trends are going or what new update in a piece of software or hardware is coming.
+Keeping myself up to date with my industry's changes has been a gratifying part of what I do—seeing where trends are going or what new update in a piece of software or hardware is coming in.
 As well as solidifying the fundamental concepts of what I do, giving me a solid foundation to absorb these new changes and challenges.
-As a musician every project was bringing at least one new element, technological or skills base, that was new to me that I have to quickly learn and apply with confidence.
-I am currently deepening my knowledge of React and Rails looking to gain a solid foundation and more advanced features.
+As a musician, every project brought at least one new technology or skills base element that I quickly learned and applied with confidence.
+I am currently deepening my knowledge of React and Rails, looking to gain a solid foundation and more advanced features.

 **Clean and Simple Code**
 I take pride in the quality of my code, striving to ensure that it is well-tested, flexible, and readable.
 I pay immense attention to detail, and I follow both DRY and SOLID principles where I can.
 A good example is my [Bank Tech Test](https://github.com/TomasGarciaDev/bank_tech_test), where I followed a TDD approach and achieved over 95% test coverage.
 This mindset comes not just as a Dev but as a musician; I have always looked for the solution that I think works best and is the most straightforward—trying to build projects on minimal tasks and clarity.

+**Fluent in Spanish and English**
+Born and raised in Chile, where I did school and high school, I consider Spanish my native tongue.
+I have lived in London, the UK, for 11 years now, here I did my degree in music and worked.
+I feel very confident about my English level that I have applied to my day-to-day private and working life.

 ## Education